Actindo-AG/Documentation/Taxes/Integration/01_ManageTaxRates.md

 8. Click the ![Refresh](../../Assets/Icons/Refresh01.png "[Refresh]") (Refresh) button in the upper right corner.
 The new tax rate is displayed in the list of tax rates.

+  > [Info] If a new tax rate is created with the same tax class and tax zone as an existing tax rate, its a start date lies after the start date of the existing one, the existing tax rate end date is set up automatically before the start date of the new one.

 ## Edit a tax rate

 Edit a tax rate to adjust any of the configured parameters.

 > [Info] Editing a tax rate has far-reaching consequences for the proper functioning of the system, as the *Taxes* module interacts with the *Order management* and *Accounting* modules.
-In case of doubt, contact our customer support.

 #### Prerequisites

-A tax rate is created, see [Create a tax rate](#create-a-tax-rate).
+A tax rate has been created, see [Create a tax rate](#create-a-tax-rate).

 #### Procedures